 Using the above template, here are some clear and concise thesis examples:

-- “Found Capital is a $15 MM Seed fund in Lagos to fund African mobile payment and fintech companies sourced from the partners network built while working as startup ambassadors at Google, PayPal and Microsoft in Africa.”
+- “Found Capital is a $15 MM Seed fund in Lagos to back African mobile payment and fintech companies sourced from the partners network built while working as startup ambassadors at Google, PayPal and Microsoft in Africa.”

-- “Sven Fund is a $100 MM Series A fund in Singapore to fund blockchain startups in Asia that are building dynamic supply chain systems, which is a market segment where the partner had the largest recent exit in the region.”
+- “Sven Fund is a $100 MM Series A fund in Singapore to back blockchain startups in Asia that are building dynamic supply chain systems, which is a market segment where the partner had the largest recent exit in the region.”

 How specific should your Investment Thesis be?

 A compelling Investment Thesis is very specific about stage, geography and focus to align with the allocation requirements of Limited Partners.
 A common problem is that New Managers are often afraid to be specific, since they feel it will limit their ability to do hot deals.
 A Thesis states the intention of a firm to pursue certain kinds of investments, but often is not legally binding in the firm or in the fund agreements.
 So, an Investment Thesis has the effect of gravity.
 Venture capitalists often can do deals that are far away from the Thesis, but they have less attraction.

 You will be refining your Thesis heavily for the first few months when forming your fund.
 The measure of a great thesis is how easily it can attract meetings with LPs, but the first person that you need to satisfy with your thesis is yourself.

 Here is an initial exercise to get started that should take about 30 minutes to an hour.